lucasmpcastello/.github/profile/README.md

 ### Mar 8 -- Lucas Branco -- What is... a [Higgs bundle](https://en.wikipedia.org/wiki/Higgs_bundle)?

+This is the first of two talks about Higgs bundles over a Riemann surface.
+Designed with students in mind, our aim is to provide an overview of some aspects of the Higgs bundle moduli space.
+By recalling these concepts, we lay the groundwork for the subsequent talk.

 ### Mar 8 -- Altan Erdnigor -- [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction), part I/II